etoile/CoreObject/technotes/index.md

     objects in an object graph), because commits are intended to map rougly to UI actions

+-   All store/DVCS constructs are UUID-labelled

--   Having UUID labels on all objects at a fine granularity makes diff/merge easy and accurate
+-   All objects are UUID-labelled at fine granularity, to facilitate incremental saves, and make diff/merge easy and accurate

 -   A DVCS is an ideal base on which to implement undo/redo and collaborative editing